-I recently had a requirement to create a Divi contact form that collects the person’s contact information.
-In June, ElegantThemes.com added some pretty neat conditional form handling to its flagship theme, Divi.
+I once had a requirement to create a Divi contact form that collects the person’s contact information.
+In June of 2018, ElegantThemes.com had added some pretty neat conditional form handling to its flagship theme, Divi.
 I’m a fan of the Divi theme and its incredible drag-and-drop user interface for quickly creating sites and moving on with bigger business concerns.
 I knew that creating this form was going to be a breeze.

 And it was.

 Everything was pretty great with building the Divi contact form.
 Then I got to the part where I needed to allow the user to select their country name and time zone name from a drop down.
 The drop down was easy enough to create, but I had to populate it one option at a time.
 There are over 200 countries and over 400 individualized time zones (organized by continent/country/city).

 I asked around, but nobody knew of an easy way to instantly populate the Divi contact form drop downs.
 There is no import function to grab the data from a .csv file and import the values all in one shot.
 The overall consensus was that I would be stuck having to do this all by brute force copy/paste.